LonamiWebs/Telethon/readthedocs/extra/basic/installation.rst

 command.
 If you want to install a specific branch, append ``@branch`` to the end of the first install command.

+By default the library will use a pure Python implementation for encryption, which can be really slow when uploading or downloading files.
+If you don't mind using a C extension, install `cryptg <https://github.com/Lonami/cryptg>`__ via ``pip`` or as an extra:

+    ``pip3 install telethon[cryptg]``

 Manual Installation
 *******************